neopragma/self-start-ruby/README.md

 #### 37. Symbols.

 When you need to use a string value as some sort of label or key that never changes, you can gain a little efficiency by using a symbol rather than a string object.
-A symbol comprises a colon followe by its string value, without quotes.
+A symbol comprises a colon followed by its string value, without quotes.

 ```ruby
 String looks like this: 'key1'